jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/running-frinx-odl-distribution-after-activation.md

-Running the FRINX ODL distribution after initial activation.
+# Running the FRINX ODL distribution after initial activation

 After running for the first time and generating a local license file, you no longer need to provide a token when starting karaf.